 Archive for February, 2009

 What a fun shoot this was last Sunday night!
 The current gallery and slideshow are only accessible to Lochrann’s employees via password access.
 Once we have finalized the editing process an abbreviated gallery will be posted on this site.
+The girls look great in their plaid mini skirts and knee socks, don’t you think?

 You can buy prints and downloadable images of many of my photographs by going to my Fulfillment Site.